matthewlkey/EEG-LiT/README.md

 # EEG cLustered augmented vIsion Transformer (EEG-LiT)

+In the realm of EEG-based gaze prediction, leveraging deep learning to interpret complex neural data presents significant challenges.
+This study interrogates the efficacy of Vision Transformers (ViTs) in this context, with a focus on **pre-processing enhancements and model scaling**.
+Specifically, we introduce the **EEG augmented cLustered vIsion Transformer (EEG-LIT)**, an innovative approach that incorporates pre-processing, data augmentation, and model scaling techniques.
+The EEG-LIT model, particularly when pre-trained with clustered and augmented data, has achieved better results, setting a **new benchmark with an RMSE of 52.24 mm**.
+This result highlights the potential of tailored pre-processing and augmentation in advancing EEG-based applications.

 ## Prerequisites

 1. **Google Colab Environment**: This script is designed to run in a Google Colab environment.